-The Company is subject to the policies of the TSX, under which it is authorized to grant options and restricted shares ("RS") to officers, directors, employees and consultants enabling them to purchase common stock of the Company.
+The Company is subject to the policies of the TSX, under which it is authorized to grant options and restricted shares ("RS") to officers, directors, employees and consultants enabling them to purchase c) Share-based payments, continued i) Share-based compensation, continued common stock of the Company.
 The Company has a stock option and restricted share plan (the "Plan") amended and effective from May 16, 2008.
 The Plan is administered by the Board of Directors, which determines individual eligibility under the plan.